Fastest Way To Reduce Premiums Reserve Review

 The reserves are the engine of the premium charging process by insurance carriers.

 I had written a post on this very subject a few weeks ago.
 The loss run is the map, so to speak, to use for the reserve reviews.
 Look for the column that is designated “outstanding reserves.”When is the critical date to start a reserve review?
 The answer is 9 months before the next policy date.

-	Please note – (with few exceptions) almost all policies lock in their E-Mods 6 months before the policy.
+Please note – (with few exceptions) that almost all policies lock in their E-Mods 6 months before the policy.
 No matter what policy provisions are in place if the reserves on the files are wrong, you are paying dearly for Workers Compensation coverage.

-	The three month lead time is needed as many claims departments may have to go through many levels of supervisory and management personnel to have any reserves changed.
+The three-month lead time is needed as many claims departments may have to go through many levels of supervisory and management personnel to have any reserves changed.

 If you have a very large reserve, this process can easily take 60 – 90 days to complete.
 Changes to reserves on large claims have to go across many desks or computer screens.

 The usual route consists of:

 - The adjuster recommends a reserve reduction or increase up to their level of authority

 - If the file reserves are beyond the adjuster’s authority, the supervisor must approve them after discussing them with the adjuster.
 Claims supervisors rarely approve a reduction without a protracted meeting with the adjuster.
 If the claims supervisor agrees with a reserve reduction, then the reserves are reduced.

 - If the claims supervisor does not have the authority to that level of reserves, then the supervisor passes it up the line to the claims manager.
 The adjuster, supervisor, and claims manager have a long meeting if a request has been made to reduce the reserves by the adjuster and supervisor.